joestubbs/coe379L-sp24/docs/unit02/decision_tree_and_random_forrest.rst

 minimized when all the elements are in one or the other class, i.e., all the elements are "has diabetes" or all are "does not have diabetes".

+Thus, one approach is to define error functions in terms of the entropy and attempt to minimize it.
+Intuitively, we can understand that by minimizing entropy as we move down a tree to the leave nodes, we can have more confidence in our prediction.

 There are many excellent online resources that provide more details about Decision Tree algorithms; see, for example, [1].